pjliddy/js-javascripting-study/README.md

     npm install -g javascripting
     ```

-1. Make a directory, `~/wdi/studies/javascripting` to store your work and move
+1. Make a directory, `~/wdi/study/javascripting` to store your work and move
     into that directory.
 1. Initialize a new git repository in that directory.
 1. Create a README ([example](https://github.com/jrhorn424/javascripting))
 1. Add and commit the README, create a remote on GitHub, and push.
-1. Make and checkout a branch to work on.
+1. Make and checkout a `study` branch off from `master` to work on.
 1. Run `javascripting` from the command line and follow the instructions.
 1. As you work, commit early and often.